SilkRose/Pony/stories/deternal/deternal.md

 "Twilight!"

-Twilight started to cry.
+Twilight began to cry.
 "Is Fluttershy gone?"

-Pinkie nodded as she started to cry as well.
+Pinkie nodded as she started crying as well.
 "Yeah, she died while trying to help an animal in the sanctuary."

 Twilight hugged Pinkie, not knowing what else to do.